-Now we get into the the crux of the matter.
-Without the foundation of context, the message would take on a whole other meaning.
+Now we get to the the crux of the matter; Without the foundation of context, the message would take on a completely different meaning.

 Matthew 18:15-17 “Moreover if your brother sins against you, go and tell him his fault between you and him alone.
 If he hears you, you have gained your brother.
 But if he will not hear, take with you one or two more, that ‘by the mouth of two or three witnesses every word may be established.’
 And if he refuses to hear them, tell it to the church.
 But if he refuses even to hear the church, let him be to you like a heathen and a tax collector.”

-We now move from us offending another to others offending us.
-The offense isn’t the topic, it is the pattern of sin we see in another that must be addressed.
+We can move from us offending another to others offending us.
+The offense isn’t the topic, it is the pattern of sin we see in others that must be addressed.

 Remember, the idea is for restoration, not to destroy.
 The approach Jesus outlines is to maintain communication and gently lead the wayward sinner back to Christ.